Being physically active during treatment

 There are lots of ways you can become more active, including:

-• walking or cycling to work, to the shops, to see friends, or on the school run
+• walking or cycling to work, to the shops, to see friends, or taking children to school

 We have more information on exercise guidelines.